 Ruth Eckerd Hall On The Road presents, GRAMMY® Award-winning saxophonist Kenny G and his very special guest ukulele wizard Jake Shimabukuro at Coachman Park in Clearwater on Friday, April 21 at 8 pm.
-Tickets go on sale Saturday, February 4 at 10 am. a recording career that spans almost three decades and 23 albums, GRAMMY® Award-winning saxophonist Kenny G has grafted elements of R&B, pop and Latin to a jazz foundation solidifying his reputation as the premiere artist in contemporary jazz.
+He has a recording career that spans almost three decades and 23 albums, GRAMMY® Award-winning saxophonist Kenny G has grafted elements of R&B, pop and Latin to a jazz foundation solidifying his reputation as the premiere artist in contemporary jazz.
 Since the early ‘80s, his combination of unparalleled instrumental chops and indelible melodies has resulted in sales of more than 75 million records worldwide (45 million in the U.S. alone) and more than a dozen climbs to the top of Billboard’s contemporary jazz chart.

 Kenny G has collaborated with some of the biggest names in the business during his legendary career, ranging from Michael Bolton to Weezer to Whitney Houston to Katy Perry.
 This month, Kenny G released his 14th studio album Brazilian Nights via Concord Records.
 The 10-song set, Kenny’s tribute to the ‘masters’ of Bossa Nova, is a mixture of classics and Kenny G originals.